Prologue: Remembrance

 Juice smiled.
 He’d be nicer now.
 He always was when he sighed and his shoulders did that.

-“So,” Glythe said with that tired smile, “any fun birthday plans?”
+”So,” Glythe said with that tired smile, ”anything special you want to do?”

 Juice shrugged. ”Bacon?”